Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 16. Menehune.

-However, no one has found the skeletons.
+However, no one found the skeletons.
 Therefore, it still remains a big mystery what kind of race built all these amazing ancient structures in Hawaii before the arrival of the Polynesians.

 15. Griffin.

 The griffin was a legendary creature with the head and wings of an eagle and the body and tail of a lion.
-The griffin is the king of the animal kingdom, which was a symbol of power and dominance.
-Griffins can be found in many depictions of Minoan Crete and later in art and mythology.
-Ancient Greece.
+The griffin is the king of the animal kingdom, a symbol of power and dominance.
+Griffins can be found in many depictions of Minoan Crete and later in art and mythology Ancient Greece.
 However, some believe that the creature symbolizes the fight against evil and witchcraft.

 14. Medusa